atom-b/RepData_PeerAssessment1/PA1_template.md

 Mean steps per day (with imputed data): **10749.77**

 Median steps per day (with imputed data): **10641**

-Mean steps per day: **10766.189**

-Median steps per day: **10765**
-### *Do these values differ from the estimates from the first part of the assignment?
-What is the impact of imputing missing data on the estimates of the total daily number of steps?*
+#### *What is the impact of imputing missing data on the estimates of the total daily number of steps?*
-Imputing missing step count values does cause the mean and median daily step counts to differ, though not greatly.
+Imputing missing step count values does cause the mean and median daily step counts to decrease, but only very slightly.

 | NA Values   | Mean           | Median        |
 | ----------- | -------------: | ------------: |
 | Removed     | 10766.189  | 10765  |
 | Imputed     | 10749.77    | 10641    |

 ## Differences in activity patterns between weekdays and weekends
-### *Create a new factor variable in the dataset indicating whether a given date is a weekday or weekend day.*
+#### *Create a new factor variable in the dataset indicating whether a given date is a weekday or weekend day*

 ```r
 actImp[, day.type := as.factor(